-Anany: Assasif discovery the most important in modern era, coffins to be placed at GEM
+File - Assasif discovery is the most important in the modern era.

 CAIRO – 19 October 2019: The Egyptian minister of Antiquities Khaled Anany announced that the Assasif discovery is the most important in the modern era.

 The Egyptian mission discovered in the cachette 30 coffins that date back to the 22nd dynasty.

 Anany added that an integrated hall is currently being prepared in the Grand Egyptian Museum to house all the coffins discovered at Assasif archaeological area.

 The coffins were buried about one meter from the ground, where the first row contained 18 coffins, and the second 12 coffins for men and women, including 3 for young children.